 Sections V-VIII of the Code describe the types of disciplinary proceedings that may be used in cases of Prohibited Conduct, including the steps, decision-making process, and how the University determines which type of proceeding to use.
-Disciplinary proceedings generally have three steps, unless a Request for Limited Action is granted:
+Disciplinary proceedings generally have three steps, unless a Request for Limited Action3 is granted:

-&lt;sup>1 Capitalized terms have the same meaning in the Policy and Appendix C.
+1 Capitalized terms have the same meaning in the Policy and Appendix C.

-&lt;sup>2 "Disciplinary proceeding" means all activities related to the University's non-criminal resolution of a report to the University of Prohibited Conduct, including, but not limited to, fact-finding investigations, formal or informal meetings, and hearings.
-"Disciplinary proceeding" does not include communications and meetings between Title IX Officials and a Complainant concerning accommodations or protective measures to be provided to a Complainants.
+2 "Disciplinary proceeding" means all activities related to the University's non-criminal resolution of a report to the University of Prohibited Conduct, including, but not limited to, fact-finding investigations, formal or informal meetings, and hearings.
+"Disciplinary proceeding" does not include communications and meetings between Title IX Officials and a Complainant concerning interim or protective measures to be provided to a Complainant.